-- 28.1.
+28.1.
 Unless approved in writing by Motorsport UK, Special Stages must not include any checks or controls or other requirements that might require or encourage Competitors to stop during the stage.
-Applications shall be made in accordance with 26.6.2. - 28.1.1.
-Special Stages must be over a distance of not less than half a mile and no stage may exceed 20 miles in length without written permission from Motorsport UK. - 28.2.1.
-If the stage is wholly on a sealed surface, no Competitor should be able to achieve an average speed of more than 75mph. - 28.2.2.
-If the stage is run partly or wholly on unsealed surfaces, no Competitor should be able to achieve an average speed of more than 70mph. - 28.3.
-Special Stages should not use any sections of a venue in opposite directions at the same time, unless there is at least a 15m separation between the two routes with a continuous barrier to prevent a car crossing. - 28.3.1.
-Crossroads used twice must preserve this separation. - 28.3.2.
-The barrier must consist of one or more of the following: tyres banded in threes, straw bales, earthbanks or similar immovable objects. - 28.3.3.
-Motorway cones or blocking tapes are not suitable. - 28.4.
-Special Stages should not use any currently or previously licensed Race, Speed or Kart circuit, nor any airfield (disused or not) unless Motorsport UK has specifically approved the stage layouts and safety precautions. - 28.4.1.
-These Stages should also not be routed closer than 75m to any parked aircraft, unless there is a solid physical barrier at the edge of the course protecting the aircraft, and a gap of 45m from the barrier to the aircraft. - 28.5.
+Applications shall be made in accordance with 26.6.2.

+28.1.1.
+Special Stages must be over a distance of not less than half a mile and no stage may exceed 20 miles in length without written permission from Motorsport UK.

+28.2.1.
+If the stage is wholly on a sealed surface, no Competitor should be able to achieve an average speed of more than 75mph.
+Subject to 28.2.3. the average speed may be increased to 80mph.

+28.2.2.
+If the stage is run partly or wholly on unsealed surfaces, no Competitor should be able to achieve an average speed of more than 70mph.
+Subject to 28.2.3. the average speed may be increased to 75mph.

+28.2.3.
+Clerks of Course and Event Safety Officers must attend a webinar hosted by the ASN (and provide evidence of attendance if requested) prior to receiving permission to utilise the increased average speeds specified above.

+28.3.
+Special Stages should not use any sections of a venue in opposite directions at the same time, unless there is at least a 15m separation between the two routes with a continuous barrier to prevent a car crossing.

+28.3.1.
+Crossroads used twice must preserve this separation.

+28.3.2.
+The barrier must consist of one or more of the following: tyres banded in threes, straw bales, earthbanks or similar immovable objects.

+28.3.3.
+Motorway cones or blocking tapes are not suitable.

+28.4.
+Special Stages should not use any currently or previously licensed Race, Speed or Kart circuit, nor any airfield (disused or not) unless Motorsport UK has specifically approved the stage layouts and safety precautions.

+28.4.1.
+These Stages should also not be routed closer than 75m to any parked aircraft, unless there is a solid physical barrier at the edge of the course protecting the aircraft, and a gap of 45m from the barrier to the aircraft.

+28.5.
 At the start of every Special Stage the organisers must provide a Medium Spill Kit.